haimkastner/connectivity-tool/README.md

 ## 🔍 Troubleshooting and logging

-The full version and build info of the SDK is available by `--info` see example:
+The full version and build info of the CLI is available by `--info` see example:
 ```bash
 connectivity_tool --info
 ```